tsakirist/dotfiles/README.md

 ## Description

-This repository holds all the necessary files needed to install my configurations and settings on a new Linux machine.
+This repository holds all the necessary files needed to install my configurations and settings on a new Linux based distribution.

+There are currently two branches:

+* **master** : Ubuntu  -- Debian based with Gnome desktop enviroment
+* **manjaro**: Manjaro -- Arch based with Gnome desktop enviroment

 ### Instructions